“Trying to be something that wasn’t me”

 Growing up, Crista didn’t know that she was artistic until a middle school art teacher noticed her talent and encouraged her to pursue art.
 It was through art — and expressing herself creatively — that she found her calling.

-“I was trying to be something that wasn’t me,” Terrizzi said.
-“I never had anyone tell me that I didn’t have to do that until I had my art teachers.”
+“I was trying to be something that wasn’t me,” Crista says.
+“I never had anyone say I didn’t have to not be me until I had art teachers.”

-Terrizzi’s students learn about art from around the world — from Buddhist sand mandalas to Keith Haring’s mural a few blocks away from the school.
-She’s proud of her meticulously designed classroom — which includes workstations named after Jean-Michel Basquiat, Frida Kahlo and Pablo Picasso; spaces for self-reflection, and even an art-themed library for those who finish their assignments early.
-At the end of her classes, wet paintings are neatly layered in the drying rack, the rainbow of acrylic paint in squeeze tubes is refreshed, and often a student leaves with one last, burning question for Ms. Terrizzi: “Can we have art class one more time in the week?”
+At the end of her classes, wet paintings are neatly layered in the drying rack, the rainbow of acrylic paint in squeeze tubes is refreshed, and often a student leaves with one last, burning question for the art teacher: “Can we have art class one more time this week?”